emwap/stream-paper/paper.md

 # The Problem

-Consider again the functional stream representation from the introduction.
+Consider the functional stream representation from the introduction again.

 ~~~ {.haskell}
 data Stream a = forall s.
 Stream (s -> (a,s)) s